vince-nyanga/vince-nyanga.github.io/_posts/2019-11-03-building-a-carpooling-api-with-django-part-1.md

 We are going to create a web API for an imaginary carpooling service called **KaPool** (I'm very bad at naming things).
 This is going to be a very minimalistic and simple system and is going to have the following features:

-- A user with a car can add a `Trip` from point A to pont B.
+- A user with a car can add a `Trip` from point A to point B.
 - Users who need a ride can browse available trips.
 - If a user finds a driver they like they will place a reservation which the driver can either accept or deny.
 - User can view all their trips both as a driver and as a passenger.